Child-to-Parent Communication: Callback Pattern

 }

-When the button is clicked, the onButtonClick prop is executed.
-Since onButtonClick is just a reference to the updateMessage function in the parent, it's as if we are calling updateMessage() directly from the child.
+When the button is clicked, onButtonClick is called.
+Since onButtonClick is a reference to updateMessage, it executes in the parent's scope, updating the parent's state.

 import React, { useState } from 'react';